West Marches as a Model for Learning

 West Marches as a model for learning

 Playing the Game is an interesting question.
 What are the rules?
 What character class should I choose?
 How should I distribute my skill points?
 What should I read first?
-What should I read next?— Joel is working ⛈ (@jhooks) July 26, 2020
+What should I read next?— joel ⛈ (@jhooks) July 26, 2020

 Who’s gonna GM? 😂